 GPRS uses a variety of ground penetrating radar and scanning tools according to a project’s needs.
 Our two most commonly used pieces of equipment are the concrete scanning antenna and the utility locating antenna.
 Read more about the different types of equipment we use here.

 5. How Can I Determine If GPR Is Needed For My Project?

 Contact GPRS by phone or through our website and a local GPRS representative will be in touch with you as soon as possible.
 Our representatives and local Project Managers are skilled in assessing local conditions and can help you to figure out how GPR services can meet your needs.

 - “With so many moving pieces in such short time periods on our fast paced interior construction projects, it is always nice to have a trusted partner we can rely on.”

 STATE AGENCIES VS PRIVATE UTILITY LOCATORS

 We do not compete with state agencies during our utility locating projects, and we believe that it would be irresponsible for anyone to move forward with a project without utilizing a one-call service.
 But there are distinct differences between our services.
-The local 811 One Call System available to you serves as a supplement to GPRS’s more thorough utility investigation.
+Your local 811 One Call System serves as a supplement to GPRS’s more thorough utility examination.
 811 One Call services typically will only locate public utilities up to your property’s meter or private connection point.